commoncode/git-masterclass-activity-2/manuscript.md

 # The Horror in Clay

-The most wonderful thing in the world, I think, is the inability of the human mind to grok all its contents.
+The most splendid thing in the world, I think, is the inability of the human mind to grok all its contents.
 We live on a placid island of ignorance in the midst of black seas of infinity, and it was not meant that we should voyage far.
 The sciences, each straining in its own direction, have hitherto